 Top your chili with grated cheese, sour cream, some chopped green onions or whatever you like.
 Cracker Barrel has come out with a new white Cheddar with jalapenos which goes well with chili.
 And please ignore that little Jiffy cornbread muffin in the corner.
 I know.
 That’s not real cornbread, but it’s what my husband likes.
-But I will post a recipe for real cornbread soon.

 - 2.5 pounds ground chuck or sirloin

 - 1 large white onion, finely chopped

 - 1 jalapeno pepper, seeded and finely chopped

 - 1 Anaheim or serrano pepper, seeded and finely chopped (Anaheim is mild, serrano is hot)

 - 1 canned chipotle pepper in adobo sauce, finely chopped

 - 1 bottle dark beer

 - 4 tablespoons chili powder